useshortcut/api-cookbook/windows-set-up-instructions.md

 If you've been following along in your command line window, you should still be in the ClubhouseCookbook folder.
 If not you'll need to navigate to that folder or the folder you're using to hold the Cookbook scripts.
 Use `cd` to change directories (aka folders).
 For example, when we made the ClubhouseCookbook folder in our home directory, we then navigated into that folder with `cd ClubhouseCookbook`.

-Once you're in that folder in your command line window, paste `git clone https://github.com/clubhouse/api-cookbook.git` and press Enter/Return
+Once you're in that folder in your command line window, paste `git clone https://github.com/clubhouse/api-cookbook.git` and press Enter/Return.

-If you'd prefer to get the Cookbook without using the command line, you can [download a zipped folder from GitHub's UI](https://help.github.com/en/articles/cloning-a-repository).
+If you'd prefer to get the Cookbook without using the command line, or you don't have git installed, you can [download a zipped folder from GitHub's UI](https://help.github.com/en/articles/cloning-a-repository).
 You'll need to unzip the folder and then move all of the contents in to the location that you set up your virtual environment.

-To run each script, navigate to into the downloaded API cookbooks with `cd api-cookbook` then swicth to the folder for the specific script.
+To run each script, navigate to into the downloaded API Cookbook with `cd api-cookbook` then swicth to the folder for the specific script.
 Once you have your API token set as an envirnomnet variable, the scripts in these folders can be run without modification.
 `cd change-label`
 `cd kanban-metrics`